stuttter/wp-multi-network/readme.txt

 = Can I achieve a multi-level URL path structure domain/network/site with subfolder network? =

-To achieve structure in this fashion network1/site1, network1/site2 etc, please follow the steps in https://paulund.co.uk/wordpress-multisite-nested-paths to construct a custom sunrise.php (Thanks to https://paulund.co.uk for providing these steps).
+To achieve nested folder paths in this fashion network1/site1, network1/site2 etc, please follow the steps in https://paulund.co.uk/wordpress-multisite-nested-paths to construct a custom sunrise.php (Thanks to https://paulund.co.uk for providing these steps).

 = Where can I find documentation? =